-|Position:||Associate Head Coach|
+|Position:||Interim Head Coach|

-McInerney joined the Crusaders in 2008 after spending one season as an assistant coach at Harvard where the Crimson captured their 11th Ivy League title after posting an 11-3 league record.
+McInerney joined the Crusaders in 2008 after spending one season as an assistant coach at Harvard, where the Crimson captured their 11th Ivy League title after posting an 11-3 league record.
 Before her one season with the Crimson, McInerney spent two years as the head coach at Maine.

-From 1999-2005, McInerney was the head coach at Merrimack College, where which she led the team to a record of 119-60 including three NCAA appearances and back-to-back trips to the NCAA Division II Final Four.
+From 1999-2005, McInerney was the head coach at Merrimack College, where she led the team to a record of 119-60, including three NCAA appearances and back-to-back trips to the NCAA Division II Final Four.
 In 2004, she was named both the Northeast Regional Coach of the Year and Northeast-10 Conference Coach of the Year.
 She was also named the 2004 New England Basketball Hall of Fame Division II Coach of the Year.
 McInerney began her career at Merrimack in 1992, when she was an assistant coach for the women’s basketball team for two seasons.

 Prior to her success at Merrimack, McInerney spent five seasons as an assistant coach at Bentley where she helped guide the Falcons to four conference championships, three conference tournament championships, four NCAA Division II Elite Eight appearances, and one Final Four appearance.
 While at Bentley, she helped the team to a 139-23 record.